Toloka/docs/en/guide/concepts/spec.md

 {% endnote %}

-To view the resulting task, click **Preview**.
+To view the resulting task, click **Preview task**.
 The preview shows a page with a task that contains standard data.
 Change the input data and make sure that images, links, or text are displayed correctly on the [task suite](../../glossary.md#task-suite).
 You can also complete one or more tasks and get responses.

 {% cut "How do I change the number of standard tasks?" %}

-You can change the number of tasks with standard data on the Preview page:
+You can change the number of tasks with standard data on the preview page:

 1. Click **Change input data**.